karthik101/30loops-user-docs/30loops-user-docs/wsgi.rst

         region: eu1

-    --> Creating a virtualenv for your application, this can take up to 150 seconds......done!
+    --> Creating a virtualenv for your application, this can take up to 150 seconds.......
-    --> Creating database, this can take up to 10 seconds..done!
+    --> Creating postgresql database.
-    --> Requesting instances, this can take up to 100 seconds....done!
+    --> Requesting instances, this can take up to 30 seconds.....
-    --> Configuring instances, this can take up to 40 seconds.....done!
+    --> Configuring instances, this can take up to 30 seconds.....
+    --> Running postinstall scripts (if any).
-    --> Adding the instances to the monitoring systems, this can take up to 10 seconds...done!
+    --> Adding the instances to the monitoring systems..
-    --> Reloading the loadbalancers, this can take up to 30 seconds......done!
+    --> Reloading the loadbalancers..
+    --> Deployment finished in 37 seconds.
     --> Your application is successfully deployed on http://30loops-app-wsgiapp-production.30loops.net

 The application is now running on the specified URL.